IBM/universal-connectors/filter-plugin/logstash-filter-elasticsearch-guardium/README.md

 - Configure the policies you require.
 See [policies](https://github.com/IBM/universal-connectors/#policies) for more information.
 - You must have permission for the S-Tap Management role.
 The admin user includes this role by default.
 - Download the [guardium_logstash-offline-plugins-elasticsearch.zip](ElasticsearchOverFilebeatPackage/guardium_logstash-offline-plugins-elasticsearch.zip) plug-in.
-- Download the plugin filter configuration file [elasticsearch.conf](elasticsearch.conf).
+- Download the plug-in filter configuration file [elasticsearch.conf](elasticsearch.conf).

 ### Procedure